 This course combines lectures, discussions, and problem sets in a hybrid seminar-lab format to facilitate peer instruction and hands-on learning.
 Each week will be broken into three sections.
-The first section (Tues 9:35a - 10:25p) will follow a seminar format during which time a designated lead student will facilitate discussion of the previous week's assignment.
-In the second section (Th 9:35a - 10:30a), the instructor will review a new technique through lecture and demonstration.
-During the third section (Th 10:30a - 11:30p), students will be given time to begin applying the new technique to solve the lab assignments, in consultation with one another and the instructor.
+The first section (Mon 12:50p - 1:40p) will follow a seminar format during which time a designated lead student will facilitate discussion of the previous week's assignment.
+In the second section (Wed 12:50p - 1:40p), the instructor will review a new technique through lecture and demonstration.
+During the third section (Wed 1:40p - 2:45p), students will be given time to begin applying the new technique to solve the lab assignments, in consultation with one another and the instructor.

-You are not required to bring a laptop to class, but it is strongly recommended in order to work through demonstrations and labs with your peers and the instructor.
+Bringing a laptop to class is strongly recommended in order to work through demonstrations and labs with your peers and the instructor.
 If this presents a challenge for you, please see me as soon as practical so that we can come up with a solution.